-- 7. It is mandatory that all contestants and arena personnel attend a meeting prior to competing.
-Meetings will be held prior to grand entry for each performance.
+- 8. It is mandatory that all contestants and arena personnel attend a meeting prior to competing or grand entry.
 The necessity for a contestant meeting prior to each performance, other than the first day, shall be the option of the Arena Director.
 Chute numbers and running order for each go-around will be assigned by random drawing by the Rodeo Secretary and posted before the first event.
-Failure to attend a meeting will result in a Twenty-Five Dollars (\$25.00) fine payable in cash before the contestant can compete. - 3.
-Entries for all events (excluding Camp Events) must be postmarked fourteen (14) days prior to the first performance.
-Late entries may be accepted up until 10:00 p.m. the day prior to the first (1st) performance at an additional fee of Fifty Dollars (\$50.00) per contestant.
-This rule does not apply to first-time contestants.
-Late entries will be accepted by cash, certified check, or money order only. - Contestants must enter a minimum of one (1) event each day. - 10.
-Entry fees are per contestant/per event/per day. - 11.
-Coggins test and health certificates must comply with the host states' regulations.
-Host State Livastock Health Regulations must be printed on the entry form or attached thereto.
-Rodeo Director is responsible for having the health certification checked prior to allowing the animal(s) on the rodeo grounds. - 12.
+Failure to attend a meeting will result in a Twenty-Five Dollars (\$25.00) fine payable in cash before the contestant can compete. - 9.
+Entries for all events (excluding Camp Events) must be postmarked fourteen (14) days prior to close of registration.
+For Major Rodeos, late entries may be accepted up until 10:00 p.m. the day prior to the first (1st) performance at an additional fee of Fifty Dollars (\$50.00) per contestant.
+For each Unit Rodeo, a separate four-hour registration will be established by the Rodeo Secretary for accepting late entries at an additional fee of Fifty Dollars (\$50.00) per contestant.
+The Fifty Dollars (\$50.00) late entry fee does not apply to first-time contestants.
+All entry fees paid during the late entries registration time MUST BE paid by cash, certified check, or money order only. - Contestants in Major Rodeos must enter a minimum of either one (1) event each day or two (2) events if only competing on one (1) day. - Entry fees are per contestant/per event/per day. - Rodeo Director shall designate a Medical Chairperson who will stay in contact with ambulance at all times and notify Arena Director if ambulance must leave. - 13.
 All contestants are required to wear long-sleeve shirts, long pants, western hat and western boots.
-(Hats must be worn when they enter the arena).
+(Hats must be worn on the riders' head when they enter the arena).
+With approval of the Arena Director at registration, a contestant may choose to wear protective headgear and the requirement for wearing a western hat is waived.
 No rolled sleeves except when using a wrap during Rough Stock Events.
 Failure to do so will cause the contestant to be disqualified.
-Camp Events excluded. - 13.
+Camp Events excluded. - 14.
 All arena personnel shall adhere to the same dress code as rodeo contestants (i.e., long pants, long-sleeved shirt, western boots, western hat).
-Chute personnel - hat optional.
-Personnel wearing headsets may alter hat style (i.e., baseball caps).
+Chute personnel hat optional.
+Personnel wearing headsets may alter hat style, i.e., baseball caps.